mrbonsoir/imagePixelMirror/README.md

 # What does is do?
 The code here will simply open a video stream from a webcam.
 Each frame will be replaced by a mosaic of small images.
 All the mosaic images are images previously recorded by the program.

+And maybe equally important is this website (lost in time)[http://pippin.gimp.org/lost_in_time/now_by_then.html] from which I got inspired.